Royal Rumble (1990): Preliminary matches

 Before the event aired live on pay-per-view (PPV), Paul Roma defeated The Brooklyn Brawler in a dark match.
 The first match was a tag team match between The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke) and The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau).
 Raymond applied a sleeper hold on Butch but Butch dropped him in the corner.
 Raymond tagged Jacques.
 Butch and Luke both clotheslined Raymond and went for a battering ram on Jacques but Jacques slipped out.
-Jacques and Luke trade punches with each other until Luke bit him.
+Jacques and Luke traded punches with each other until Luke bit him.
 Jacques ducked a clothesline by Luke and Raymond was instead hit with the move.
 Jacques began posing until Butch attacked him from behind.
 The Rougeaus did illegal double-teaming on Luke.
 Raymond tagged in and got a near-fall on Luke.
 Luke tried to get a tag but Raymond attacked Butch.
 The Rougeaus double-teamed Luke again.
 Raymond Irish whipped Luke into a forearm smash by Jacques to get another near-fall.
 Jacques tagged in and hit a back elbow on Luke.
 He hit Luke with two Hotshots.
 Raymond applied a chinlock but Luke bit out.
 Jacques applied an abdominal stretch on Luke and grabbed the ropes for leverage.
 Raymond tagged in and applied a chinlock on Luke again.
 Jacques tagged in and went for a diving splash but Luke hit Jacques with his knees.
 Butch got tagged in.
 Rougeaus tried to hit Butch but he sidestepped and they got Irish whipped into each other.
-Bushwhackers went for a battering ram on Raymond but Rougeaus' manager Jimmy Hart grabbed Luke's foot.
+The Bushwhackers went for a battering ram on Raymond but the Rougeaus' manager Jimmy Hart grabbed Luke's foot.
 Luke pulled Hart into the ring, causing the distraction.
-Rougeaus took advantage and nailed Bushwhackers with double dropkicks.
+The Rougeaus took advantage and nailed the Bushwhackers with double dropkicks.
 Jacques rolled up Butch for a near-fall.
 Raymond slapped the Boston crab on Butch for Jacques to hit a knee drop on Butch.
 Luke tripped Jacques.
-Raymond tried to help his brother but Bushwhackers hit Rougeaus with the Battering ram and Butch pinned Jacques to win the match.
+Raymond tried to help his brother but the Bushwhackers hit the Rougeaus with the Battering ram and Butch pinned Jacques to win the match.